Build Notes 🛠️

 5) Order Execution: First Trade

-I keep order entry simple: user enters USDC.e amount, and the app computes estimated shares from current outcome price.
-Then I submit a BUY order via the L2 client:
+I keep order entry simple: user enters pUSD amount, and the app computes estimated shares from the current outcome price.
+Then I submit a BUY market order via the L2 client using pUSD amount as notional:

 const l2Client = createL2Client(walletClient, creds);